HelenHelene/eportfolio/module/OOP_Assignment1.md

 <br>

 #### Introduction
-This report presents a design proposal for the development of software that supports the operation of a driverless car.
+This report presents a design proposal for the development of software that supports the operation of a driverless car and demonstrated using Unified Modeling Language (UML).

 #### Background Research
 Prior to commencing the design process, extensive background research was conducted on terms such as autonomous vehicles, driverless cars, robotic cars, self-driving cars, lane decision/lane-keep assist (LKA), emergency brake/automatic emergency braking (AEB), and obstacle/object detection.
 The purpose of this research was to identify key concepts and common features that contribute to the operation of driverless cars, with a particular emphasis on safety-related capabilities.